SolidAlloy/easywp-debugger/README.md

 1. Download directly from GitHub.
 2. Get using the debugger generator script.

-If you use the first method, I recommend that you change the password at the end of the file right away (the PASSWORD constant).
+If you use the first method, I recommend that you change the password at the start of the file right away (the PASSWORD constant).